 The Company reviews its deferred tax assets at each reporting date and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
 Any deferred tax asset will be remeasured if it might result to derecognition where the expected tax law to be enacted has a possible risk on the realization.

-As at December 31, 2023 and 2022, the Company recognized deferred tax assets amounting to ₱1.54 billion and ₱1.43 billion, respectively.
-As at December 31, 2023 and 2022, the Company assessed that future taxable profit will be available to realize any recognized deferred tax assets.
-Thus, there were no unrecognized deferred tax assets in 2023 and 2022 (see Note 27).
+As at December 31, 2024 and 2023, the Company recognized deferred tax assets amounting to ₱1.35 billion and ₱1.57 billion, respectively.
+As at December 31, 2024 and 2023, the Company assessed that future taxable profit will be available to realize any recognized deferred tax assets.
+Thus, there were no unrecognized deferred tax assets as of December 31, 2024 and 2023 (see Note 27).